jasonjoh/jasonjohRepo0822184943/jasonjohDocset0822184943/tutorials/asp-net-mvc.md

 ![A screenshot of the redesigned home page](/Images/create-app-01.png)

-## Exercise 2: Register a web application with the Application Registration Portal
+## Register a web application with the Application Registration Portal

 In this exercise, you will create a new Azure AD web application registration using the Application Registry Portal (ARP).